Alerts: Spaceport's Event System

 HttpResult |

-HTTP request context | GET request to root path |
+Any HTTP request to root path |

 on [route] hit |